Perspective | The end of my life was killing me

 But I had a full head of hair and hadn’t lost any weight.
 Despite my life-altering circumstances, I appeared unchanged, all of which created a confounding cognitive dissonance.
 The assumption that chronic illness presents visually is deeply ingrained in our culture.
 My robustness elicited stupefying responses from even the most well-intentioned friends.
 “I’m sorry I don’t look sick enough for you” turns out to be a reliable conversation stopper.

 Side effects flared up, but they were staggeringly capricious, allowing for fleeting moments of invincibility.
 One day, I couldn’t summon the energy to take even one more step a few blocks from my front door after my daily walk stretched into a satisfying but punishing uphill hike.
 I collapsed on a grassy median, lying there, inert, until I rallied the strength to shuffle home.
-If this level of enervation persisted, it could take years to make it through all six seasons of “Succession.”
+If this level of enervation persisted, it could take years to make it through all three seasons of “Succession.”
 I dialed back my overly ambitious exertions, but not everyone in my life found it hilarious that I had (with apologies to Elaine May) “Not dead, just resting” piped onto my birthday cake.

 After learning that the meds had caused my fingerprints to disappear, I added “crime spree” to my bucket list.
 Why not liberate a favorite Yaacov Agam from the prized art collection at Cedars Sinai Hospital in Los Angeles, where I receive treatment?
 The drawing hangs in a basement corridor, outside the room housing the CT scan that forecasts my future in three-month increments.
 It was underappreciated on that dimly lit wall, my cancer dollars had paid for it, and what was the worst that could happen?
 A life sentence?
 I tested the security fastenings on two occasions just to be certain I’d made a valiant effort.